ArchikaMehta/archikamehta.github.io/_posts/2020-08-01-testing-new-functionality.md

 ---
 layout: single
 title: "How would you go about testing a new functionality?" # title shown in home page
-excerpt: "There are mainly 4 different environments in a software development life cycle.
-Each of the environments..."
+excerpt: "For testing a new functionality as a QA the below steps should be followed:"
 permalink: # global permalink is set in_config.yml
 tags:
   - QA